SixSq/sixsq.github.io/blog/discover/_posts/2023-08-23-redefining-logistics-and-shipping-with-edge-computing.md

 In many cases, these practices require technical knowledge, training, and specialized personnel able to run such a digital ecosystem.
 Nuvla.io from SixSq was created for you not to worry about all this.
 Nuvla.io is a gateway to a world of tailored apps, in a unique edge-first [marketplace](/marketplace) that serves a multitude of industries and sectors.
 All backed by a team of edge experts.
 We dedicate our efforts to providing a simple interface and enjoyable user experience, which allows anyone to operate otherwise complex edge computing systems, and at the same time avoid technology lock-in.

-To deep dive into more tangible elements linked to your needs, visit our webpage [sixsq.com](/home) and reach out to learn how we can support your logistics and shipping transition with innovative problem solving via edge computing.
+To deep dive into more tangible elements linked to your needs, visit our webpages and [reach out](/contact) to learn how we can support your logistics and shipping transition with innovative problem solving via edge computing.